When You Should Consider STD Testing

 These sexually transmitted diseases (STDs) come in various forms and have different symptoms, but they’re also often asymptomatic, so you may not even know you’re infected.
 The best way to protect yourself and others is to practice safe sex and get tested.

-Here at Women’s Pelvic Surgery of North Jersey, Dr. Khashayar Shakiba helps women and men of all ages and all walks of life find peace of mind through STD testing.
+Here at Women’s Pelvic Surgery, Dr. Khashayar Shakiba helps women and men of all ages and all walks of life find peace of mind through STD testing.
 One of the questions our patients ask most often is: When do I need to get tested for STDs?

 That’s why Dr. Shakiba and our team have gathered a list of the most common scenarios that signal the need to get tested for STDs such as chlamydia, syphilis, gonorrhea, HIV, trichomoniasis, and HPV.